 Steve Foreman (Host)

 Steve Foreman is the author of The LMS Guidebook and president of InfoMedia Designs, a provider of eLearning infrastructure consulting services and technology solutions to Fortune 500 companies, academic institutions, and government agencies.
-Since establishing his consulting practice in 1983, Steve has spent more than 30 years working with forward-looking companies to find new and effective ways to apply computer technology to support human performance.
+Since establishing his consulting practice in 1983, Steve has worked with forward-looking companies to find new and effective ways to apply computer technology to support human performance.
 His work includes enterprise learning strategy, learning and performance ecosystem solutions, LMS selection and implementation, learning-technology architecture and integration, expert-knowledge harvesting, knowledge management, and innovative performance-support solutions that blend working and learning.

 Advanced Distributed Learning (ADL) Initiative